dvdvideo1234/SpinnerTool/readme.md

-  sbox_maxspinner_scale   --> Maximum scale for power and lever sbox_maxspinner_mass    --> The maximum mass the entity can have sbox_maxspinner_radius  --> Maximum radius when rebuilding the collision model as sphere sbox_maxspinner_broad   --> Maximum time [ms] when reached the think method sends client stuff sbox_maxspinner_tick    --> Maximum sampling time [ms] when the spinner is activated.
+  sbox_maxspinner_scale   --> Maximum scale for power and lever sbox_maxspinner_mass    --> The maximum mass the entity can have sbox_maxspinner_radius  --> Maximum radius when rebuilding the collision model as sphere sbox_maxspinner_line    --> Maximum linear offset for panel and clamping on the tool script sbox_maxspinner_broad   --> Maximum time [ms] when reached the think method sends client stuff sbox_maxspinner_tick    --> Maximum sampling time [ms] when the spinner is activated.
 Be careful! sbox_enspinner_remerr   --> When enabled removes the spinner when an error is present